 💡 Tip: The stats show up as a percentage of total viewers by default.
 If you’d rather see the total number of users, just hover over the stat.
 The absolute number will then appear as a tool tip.

-👉If you're building your chatbot in Chatfuel's Automate tab, you'll see inline stats in the left-hand panel under each block.
+👉If you're building your chatbot in Chatfuel's Automation-->Blocks tab, you'll see inline stats in the left-hand panel under each block.
 (If you don't see any numbers below your blocks, click Show stats above the group of blocks.
 If you don't want to see the data, you can always click Hide stats.)

 There are two stats shown under each block: